Soelve/HeatAndSchroedinger/README.md

 The exersies are included here as a pdf file.

 The files are the following:
-SolveHeatEq.py     -  Solves the heat equation using the Forward-Euler method SolveHeatEqCN.py   -  Does the same but also including a solution using the Crank-Nicolson method SolveTDSEnoPot     -  Solves the time-dependent Scrödinger equation for a free particle with a Gaussian initial wave SolveTDSEwithPot   -  The same as above, but no the particle is exposed to a potential with a smooth rectangular shape SolveTDSE_ImTime   -  Uses the same implementation as above to find the ground state via propagation in imaginary time
+SolveHeatEq.py     -  Solves the heat equation using the Forward-Euler method<br>
+SolveHeatEqCN.py   -  Does the same but also including a solution using the Crank-Nicolson method<br>
+SolveTDSEnoPot     -  Solves the time-dependent Scrödinger equation for a free particle with a Gaussian initial wave<br>
+SolveTDSEwithPot   -  The same as above, but no the particle is exposed to a potential with a smooth rectangular shape<br>
+SolveTDSE_ImTime   -  Uses the same implementation as above to find the ground state via propagation in imaginary time